Salford Mennonite Church

 Picture

 The Seed and The Soil Project creates music, art, and “Little Liturgies” that follow the liturgical year to help folks welcome the seed of the Good News as it takes root in their lives.
-CDs and text of the simple weekly prayers are available at Salford (Welcome Center) or can be streamed and downloaded here.
-The Lent-Pentecost series runs from Feb.
-26-June 3.
+CDs and text of the simple weekly prayers are available at the Welcome Center or can be streamed and downloaded here.
+The Lent/Easter/Pentecost album and prayers are for Mar-June.
 Listen to all the albums on Soundcloud.

 ...And more: